 Caregiver stress is real.
 No lie, right?
-But if you don’t overcome the intense caregiver stress, it’s also dangerous!
+But it can be life-threatening if you don’t overcome the intense caregiver stress!

 One provides a living, and the other can literally take the living.